KOLD-TV: News operation

 Originally, local news programming for KOPO-TV/KOLD-TV was provided by KOOL-TV in Phoenix.
 However, by the 1960s, the station was leading the news ratings in the Tucson market, a status it would hold until the late 1970s, when KVOA took the lead.
-The station continued in second or third place for the next quarter-century, with the station (and CBS) reaching a nadir by the time that it was acquired by News Press & Gazette.
+The station continued in second or third place for the next quarter-century, with the station reaching a nadir after being acquired by News-Press & Gazette.
 Budget cuts meant outdated equipment that broke down, while a series of anchors were fired and replaced with cheaper, entry-level talent.
 Vic Caputo, who had spent seven years at channel 13, was released by his contract in a decision he attributed to the owners' "money crunch".
 NPG fired sports anchor Kevin McCabe days before Christmas in a dispute that led to a lawsuit over severance pay.
 Weatherman Pat Evans was told that there was a "big plan" for him, but when he asked, they would not reveal it; he declined to sign a new contract and took a new job in Sacramento, California.

 In the late 1990s, KOLD-TV became Tucson's first station to operate a news helicopter.
-Despite these improvements, newscast ratings continued to languish far behind the other two major stations, with channel 13 drawing half as many news viewers.

-However, the 2000s would change that picture.
-Ratings improved, and the station won its first and (to date) only Alfred I. duPont–Columbia University Award, given in 2001 to Chip Yost for a story about exploding fuel tanks in police cars.
+Despite these improvements, newscast ratings continued to languish far behind the other two major stations, with channel 13 drawing half as many news viewers, into the 2000s.
+In 2001, the station won a Alfred I. duPont–Columbia University Award, given to Chip Yost for a story about exploding fuel tanks in police cars.
 By 2004, KOLD had pulled ahead of KVOA in all evening timeslots in the 25–54 demo, a feat which had not occurred in Tucson in 25 years.
-During this time, KOLD-TV also produced a 9 p.m. local newscast for KWBA-TV from 2003 to 2005.
+During this time, KOLD-TV also produced a 9 p.m. local newscast for KWBA-TV.
 Not all were happy: anchor Randy Garsee was fired in 2006 after sending an email to all employees criticizing the news director for "micromanaging".

-As part of taking over KMSB's operations, KOLD-TV took over its local 9 p.m. newscast and added a weekday morning newscast, with the existing KMSB news team laid off.
+As part of taking over KMSB's operations, KOLD-TV took over production of its local 9 p.m. newscast and added a weekday morning newscast, with the existing KMSB news team laid off.
 KMSB and KOLD also introduced a shared website, originally branded Tucson News Now.

 In 2022, Gray introduced new 9 a.m. and 3 p.m. newscasts for KOLD.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: